ffabut/rcportal/README.md

 # FFA Art Research Portal

 Project for the FFA Art Research Portal showing the research items from the researchcatalogue.net API.
+Respectively rcmap.org which allowed us to use their proxy, thank you Casper Schipper!

 Aims to be a simple, static & lightweight portal for the FFA Art Research Catalogue.